salabim/ycecream/readme.md

 y| numbers: {'one': 1, 'thousand': 1_000, 'million': 1_000_000, 'x1234567890': 1_234_567_890}
 y| numbers: {'one': 1, 'thousand': 1000, 'million': 1000000, 'x1234567890': 1234567890}
 ```
-Note that `underscore_numbers` is ignored under Python 2.7, i.e. numbers are never underscored.

 ## separator / sep
 By default, pairs (on one line) are separated by `, `.